Course code: 312106 | Subject title: EDUCATIONAL INSTITUTIONS | ||||

 Notes:

-- There are obligation to attend class sessions in which continuous assessment activities are carried out.
+- Class sessions in which continuous assessment activities are carried out are compulsory.

-- To pass this subject it is necessary to approve the ES4.
+- To pass this subject it is necessary to have a grade of 5 in ES4.

 PART 1.
 CONCEPT AND SCOPE OF EDUCATION